 Poultry in Motion

 The fowl housing market affects us all in different ways.
 In my case, a garage full of scraps, an idea for a visual pun, and (my wife says) too much time on my hands led to the creation of this chicken coupe.
-Here is a pictorial guide that may help BYC members to hatch something similar or to improve on my design.
+Here is a pictorial guide that may help BYC members to hatch something similar or to improve on my design.1.
+Begin with a 4’ x 8’ single axle trailer with a metal frame and a bolted-on axle.
+Remove the axle.

 Because some of your basic materials may differ from mine, causing dimensions to vary, precise plans are less helpful than a detailed description with pictures, and it's up to you to do the rest.
 I will organize the instructions by section, from chassis to trim.